 In accordance with International Accounting Standard (IAS) 19, the cost of employment and post-employment liabilities is shown in the Group's Accounts.
-The Group maintains a negative pensions reserve to match the estimated liability in relation to Police Officers, Police Staff and Police Community Support Officers' retirement benefits, which at the 31 March 2022 is £1,945m (PCC element is in surplus of £0.025m).
+The Group maintains a negative pensions reserve to match the estimated liability in relation to Police Officers, Police Staff and Police Community Support Officers' retirement benefits, which at the 31 March 2024 is £2,006.1m (PCC element of £0m).
 However, in considering the impact that this has on the financial position of the PCC it must be remembered that:

-- Police Staff (including YJS employees) and Police Community Support Officers are entitled to join the Local Government Pension Scheme (LGPS), which is a defined benefit scheme.
-The liability is funded by both employee and employer contribution rates which are determined by the actuary of that scheme; - The Police Pension Scheme, under the current arrangements, is funded partly by police officer and employer contributions.
-Currently, if there is insufficient money in the Pension Fund Account to meet all expenditure commitments in any particular year the Home Office will fund the deficit; - The Police Pension Scheme and LGPS have been subject to reform and both are now career average (CARE) schemes.
+- Police Staff (including YJS employees) and Police Community Support Officers are entitled to join the Local Government Pension Scheme (LGPS), which is a funded scheme.
+The liability will be funded by future planned increases in both the employee and employer contributions; - The Police Pension Scheme, under the current arrangements, is funded partly by police officer and employer contributions.
+If there is insufficient money in the Pension Fund

+Account to meet all expenditure commitments in any particular year the Home Office will fund the deficit;

+The Police Pension Scheme and LGPS have been subject to reform and both are now career average (CARE) schemes.
 Therefore the future benefit structures, as well as the level of contributions, will change.

-Further information about the IAS 19 liability can be found under Note 36, and information about the Police Pensions Fund Account can be found on page 104.
+Further information about the IAS 19 liability can be found under Note 36, and information about the Police Pensions Fund Account can be found on page 105.